In short

 Signs you are choosing the wrong trade show giveaway

-- You are choosing purely on price: no real contact value.
+• You are choosing purely on price — there is no real contact-value criterion behind it.

-- You cannot explain why you are giving it away: there is no strategy behind it.
+• You cannot explain why you are giving it away — there is no clear commercial strategy.

 At exhibitions, it is the quality of the contact that matters — not the number of items distributed.

-Trade show merchandise as part of a wider strategy
+Trade show merchandise as part of a coordinated brand strategy

 Frequently asked questions about trade show promotional products